-Mons Meg is an ancient cannon from 1457 which could send 330-pound shots as far as 2 miles away!
-The cannon sits on a terrace behind the St. Margarets Chapel.
+Mons Meg is an ancient cannon from 1457 that could send 330-pound shots as far as 2 miles away!
+The gun sits on a terrace behind the St. Margarets Chapel.
 It was a medieval times weapon of mass destruction.
 Weighing 13,000 pounds, the cannon had to be transported with a team of horses, oxen, and men at a pace of 9 miles daily.
 It was used as a weapon and was fired to celebrate Mary Queen of Scot’s wedding.

 One O’Clock Gun

 Since 1861 at one o’clock every day, they fire the gun from the castle.
 This allowed ships in the Firth of Forth to set their clocks by it, and this tradition continues today.
 As you can imagine, this is a popular event and draws many people.
 This tradition does not occur on Sundays, Christmas, and Good Friday.